Helen Oyeyemi: Life

 Oyeyemi was born in Nigeria and was raised in Lewisham, South London from when she was four.
 Oyeyemi wrote her first novel, The Icarus Girl, while studying for her A-levels at Cardinal Vaughan Memorial School.
 She attended Corpus Christi College, Cambridge.
-Since 2014 her home has been in Prague.
+Since 2013 her home has been in Prague.

 Career

 While she was in college, Oyeyemi's plays Juniper's Whitening and Victimese were performed by fellow students and later published by Methuen in 2014.
 In 2007, Bloomsbury published Oyeyemi's second novel, The Opposite House, which is inspired by Cuban mythology.
 Her third novel, White Is for Witching, was published by Picador in May 2009.
 It was a 2009 Shirley Jackson Award finalist and won a 2010 Somerset Maugham Award.
 In 2009, Oyeyemi was recognized as one of the women on Venus Zine's "25 under 25" list.

-Her fourth novel, Mr Fox, was published by Picador in June 2011, In 2013 she was included in the Granta Best of Young British Novelists list.
+Her fourth novel, Mr Fox, was published by Picador in June 2011.
+She was elected a Fellow of the Royal Society of Literature in 2012 and in 2013 she was included in the Granta Best of Young British Novelists list.
 Her fifth novel, Boy, Snow, Bird, was published by Picador in 2014.
 Boy, Snow, Bird was a finalist for the Los Angeles Times Book Prize in 2014.

-Oyeyemi was a judge on the Booktrust Independent Foreign Fiction Prize for 2015, and served as a judge for the 2015 Scotiabank Giller Prize.

 Oyeyemi published What Is Not Yours Is Not Yours, a story collection, in 2016.
 What Is Not Yours Is Not Yours won the 2016 PEN Open Book Award: for an exceptional book-length work of literature by an author of colour.
-Oyeyemi was a judge for the 2018 International Booker Prize.

-Gingerbread, a novel, was published 5 March 2019.
-Peaces, a novel, was published 1 April 2021.
+Gingerbread, a novel, was published on 5 March 2019.
+Peaces, a novel, was published on 1 April 2021.

+Her latest novel, Parasol Against the Axe, was published in February 2024.
+It is the first of her books to be set in the Czech Republic, despite living there for more than a decade.